Tornadoes of 2012: July 21 (China)

 A strong EF3 tornado touched down in the southeastern fringes of Beijing on July 21.
 Multiple buildings were impacted by the tornado, some of which sustained major structural damage.
 A factory sustained roof loss and collapse of several brick exterior walls, while a nearby factory building was leveled.
 Other factories and structures sustained partial to total roof loss, and several motorcycles and a mini-van were thrown.
 Outbuildings, greenhouses, and storage structures were also destroyed, and a bicycle shed had its supporting pillars pulled out of the ground.
 Many trees were snapped or uprooted along the path, some of which were denuded and debarked.
 A few homes had their roofs torn off, and metal electrical pylons and masonry fences were toppled over as well.
 Two people were killed by the tornado, and several others were injured.

 August

-There were 52 tornadoes reported in the U.S. in August, of which 40 were confirmed.

 August 26 (Australia)

 Two short-lived tornadoes touched down in the suburbs of Adelaide, South Australia.
 The tornadoes brought extensive damage to homes, trees and powerlines.